pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

-## Writing your first Django app, Part 3-4
+## Writing your first Django app, Part 3 & 4

 This part should all work smoothly.

+You'll probably find yourself using our "Files" tab quite a lot here, to create new files and directories, and edit them, as well as occasionlly flicking back to the Bash console to run commands, or the Web tab to reload your web app, and maybe to yet another tab to check your live site.

-When we use PythonAnywhere, we often find ourselves with several tabs open -- one for a Bash console, several tabs for the different files we're editing, and maybe a tab for the web app config.
+When we use PythonAnywhere, we often find ourselves with lots of different browser tabs open at the same time  -- one for a Bash console, several tabs for the different files we're editing, and maybe a tab for the web app config.
 See what workflow suits you!

 ## Part 5 (testing)